 Nile cruise operators generally include 10 excursions in the price of the cruise, and while there are slight variations between the different operators, they are selected from the following list.
 If any of these excursions are a ‘must see’ for you, then please don’t hesitate to contact us and we will let you know which Nile cruises will include them.
-Click here to see photos of some of these great places.
+Click on the following link to see some photos of these great places.
 The following video shows some of the excursions around Luxor.

 Valley of the Kings